viebel/play-with-json-files/README.md

 # Rationale

-Quite often, I need to do dome adhoc data calculation on json files like compare them or aggregate thier data.
+Quite often, I need to do some adhoc data calculation on json files like compare them or aggregate thier data.
 I want to do this data manipulation inside a Clojure REPL wihtout having to write the code that loads the JSON files.
 This is the purpose of this project.